-STUDENT SELECTION: The most qualified applicants will be selected to fill the positions in the Clinical Laboratory Science Program.
-In the event of equally qualified applicants, preference will be given to the University of Nebraska students and to residents of Nebraska.
+STUDENT SELECTION: The most qualified applicants will be selected to fill the positions in the Medical Laboratory Science Program.
+In the event of equally qualified applicants, preference will be given to the University of Nebraska students and Nebraska residents.
 The following criteria shall be used for student selection:

-Non-Academic Criteria: Each applicant shall be evaluated to determine whether they possess the desirable qualities predicting success in the Clinical Laboratory Science profession.
+Non-Academic Criteria: Each applicant shall be evaluated to determine whether they possess the desirable qualities predicting success in the Medical Laboratory Science profession.
 Desirable qualities include personal integrity, interest and ability in science and mathematics, manual dexterity, attention to detail, and the ability to work cooperatively with others.
 Evaluation of these qualities shall be made by: